chengchingwen/OhMyArtifacts.jl/docs/src/design.md

     |- my_artifact_orphanages.toml
   |- artifacts/
 	|_ <1-byte-prefix>/
-	  |- <some sha256 string>
+	  |- <some sha256 string> (either file or directory)
 	...
   |- Package-A-scratchspace/
 	|- Artifacts.toml
-	|- foldertree
-		|- <some sha256 string>/
-		...
   |- Package-B-scratchspace/
   |- ...
   ...
 ```

-`Artifacts.toml` has two kinds of entry, `isdir = true` and `isdir = false`.
-When `isdir = true`, the sha256 hash
- is the tree hash of the entire directory.
-The directory structure is shadowed in `foldertree` with the
- tree hash as folder name.
-For every file in the folder, the usage is recorded and marked by that folder entry,
- so whenever the binding of that folder is removed, the usage for every file can be correctly updated.
-When
- unbinding the folder, the folder in `foldertree` is also removed.
-Every non-folder file in `foldertree` is a
- symbolic link points to the real file in `artifacts`.
-The tree hash is computed on the original folder
- (which we don't really preserve), the tree hash of the shadow folder would be complete different.

 1. The `artifacts` folder contains all the cache.
-Each cache is a read-only file whose name is its
+Each cache is a read-only file or directory whose name is its
- content sha256 hash.
+ content (or tree) sha256 hash.
 The cache is sorted and put in a directory with the name of it's first byte.
  For example, a sha256 string "0102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20"
  would be put in `artifacts/01/`.
 2. `my_artifact_usage.toml` is a log file, which track all the usage of each cache.
 Can be seemed as
- a dictionary mapping from cache to a list of Artifacts.toml that use that cache.
+ a dictionary mapping from cache to a list of `Artifacts.toml` that use that cache.
 We use this to know
  whether a cache can be recycled without causing problems.
 3. `my_artifact_orphanages.toml` is a log file, which track the time that we find a cache is not used
  by any Artifacts.toml any more.
 So when the recycle mechanism happened, it will check whether the cache